LieuweJ/smelly-mars-rover/typescript/backlog.md

 - Use Enum for coordinates
 - Use Enum for commands
 - rename rover.rs to rover.roverState
+- Move setting and getting rover position to RoverState

 Not doing:
 - add README with docs (already in main root of project)